What problem is Effective Altruism Australia working on?

 - As a community-building hub, EAA has received grants to build the effective altruism community in Australia.
 Despite its relatively small population (ranked #55 globally), Australia has the fourth-largest population of effective altruists in the world.
 The community is a large source of EAA’s long-term donors, and building this community helps donors feel more connected, increase their personal impact, and ultimately do more good.

-There are several potential conflicts of interest we would like to highlight here, which we also share on our transparency page:
+On a separate note, there are several potential conflicts of interest we would like to highlight here, which we also share on our transparency page:

 - Sjir Hoeijmakers, Director of Research at Giving What We Can, formerly worked as a Senior Researcher at Founders Pledge.
 In that time, he contributed to the research on giving multipliers and the evaluation of EAA.